tshikaboom/prodino-gsm-http/README.md

 - properly handle errors
 - `/call/` endpoint
 - `/sms/` endpoint
+- Document everything
+- Move as much Strings as possible to char arrays

 The tty is accessible with baud 115200.
 There's lots of configuration options available in `config.h`.
 The server gets chatty when the macros `DEBUG` and